The spacious interior cabin and seating arrangement of the LNER first class London to Edinburgh Azuma train service.

 First class accommodations include wider seats, tables and easy access to power supplies.
 Service also included free breakfast and multiple opportunities for free drinks as a part of the package.

 The price difference between open seating and first class is nothing like what you might experience from the airlines.
 If you are booking a shorter ride, the first class upgrade might not be worth it.
-But our journey from London to Edinburgh was about four hours total, and we got our money’s worth.
+But our LNER first class London to Edinburgh journey was about four hours total, and we got our money’s worth.

 Onboard, you get the opportunity to watch the changing scenery from mega city to rural life out large windows on either side.
 We were told that it was best to sit on the right side of the train as you head north, but honestly the views are good from either side.